-A final exam will be given at the end of each semester during the times specified in the official calendar of the College or as scheduled by the Chief Academic Officer.
+A final exam will be given at the end of each semester during the times specified in the official calendar of the College or as scheduled by the VP/Dean of the College.

 Grades and quality points

 A letter grade is assigned in each college credit course in which the student is enrolled at the end of the semester.
 A quality-point value per semester hour is assigned to each letter grade.